CodeWithNishant/Bouncy-Ball/README.md

 Access the laggy Github Pages version here -> https://codewithnishant.github.io/Bouncy-Ball/

 # About
-Bouncy-Ball or Bouncy-Crazy-Ball is a javaScript Game (Interactive 3D Website) made using Three.js and Cannon.js.
+Bouncy-Ball or Bouncy-Creepy-Ball is a javaScript Game (Interactive 3D Website) made using Three.js and Cannon.js.

 # Libraries and frameworks
 ## Three.js